D-Newberry/DanielN.github.io/machinelearningprojects/index.md

-# This is our MAchine Learning Projects Page - Welcome!
+# This is our Machine Learning Projects Page - Welcome!